mattwalmsley/financial-modelling/quant-library/documentation/2_interest-rates.md

 - Interest rates are a function of the **loan term** (the duration of time the loan is held).
 - $r(t)$ is used to denote the interest rate for borrowing money over a loan term $t$.
 - The function $r(t)$ can be used to represent the following:
-  - An interest rate with the term to maturity, $t$.
+  - An interest rate with the term to maturity $t$.
   - The interest rate observed on market at time $t$, referred to as calendar time.
 - The notation $r(t, T)$ is used to denote the interest rate maturing at date $T$, observed at time $t$.
 This implies that the term to maturity is $T - t$.